SonmezYigithan/SonmezYigithan/README.md

 # Hi there 👋
 - I develop Mobile Apps and Games.
-- I'm currently learning Swift.
+- I'm currently learning Swift and iOS Development